georgerohan001/Project/README.md

 * An **"Already Extracted Sheets"** folder which contains all the zip files for future use, if necessary.

 * An **"Unrecognized Sheets"** folder, containing files with names that the project code could not recognize.
 This can include typos, cache files, accidentally added files and further.

+## Contributing

+Although this is a one time submission, many man-hours have been spent on this project, which means that we are dedicated to having the code run optimally and correctly.
+For this reason, it would be great if we recieved any feedback on the code or suggestions on how to run it more effectively.
+Our communication channels are mainly:

+### 1. **Github**:
+We will try to make our Github space more friendly for feedback, reports on bugs and so on.
+### 2. **Email**:
+Assuming this is being read by a course professor, it is assumed that you have the emails of the group members, feel free to reach out in case of any questions/problems
+### 3. **ILIAS**:
+Once again, assuming that this is being seen by the course professors, then ILIAS is also a method of communication.

+## Authors

+Let's have some appreciation for those involved in the project!
+The collaborators are:

+*Husam Al Ahmadieh*

+*Fe Bossert*

+*George Rohan Pottamkulam*